 It is designed to provide business continuity if a key staff member can no longer perform their job due to critical illness or death.
 The payout can be used for a variety of means, including providing a buffer against loss of profits or paying for recruitment and training of a replacement.

-Should a key person die or suffer a terminal illness (diagnosed with less than 12 months to live) the plan would pay out a lump-sum to the business.
+Should a key person die or suffer a terminal illness (diagnosed with less than 12 months to live) the plan pays out a lump sum to the business.

 The policy is underwritten on the key person’s life however it will always be owned by the business itself.

 The key person dies or suffers a critical illness condition.

 The business makes a valid claim with the insurer.

 The insurer pays the sum assured directly to the business.

 Those keyman funds can then be used as the business wishes.

 If the death of a key person would have a significant impact on your business then it is definitely worth considering this protection, especially given the risks involved.